 There can be an underwriting process.
-Dental insurance usually limits pre-existining conditions.
+Dental insurance usually limits pre-existing conditions.
 One way they do this is by establishing a long waiting period before services begin.

-There are annual caps on the insurance.
-With dental insurance, the cap might be $1,000 or $1,500 cap.
+There are annual benefits on the insurance.
+With dental insurance, the benefit might be $1,000 or $1,500 cap.
 This is the limit the carrier will pay in a year towards any services.
-The cap of $1,000 to $1,500 is usually the most common.
+The benefit of $1,000 to $1,500 is usually the most common.
 Once your insurance exceeds this amount, you are responsible for the costs.
-However, some policies have caps of $5,000 annually.
-Generally speaking, the higher the cap limit, the higher your premium.
+However, some high-benefit dental insurance policies have caps of $5,000 annually.
+Generally speaking, the higher the benefit limit, the higher your premium.

-There is usually a waiting period for basic and major services anywhere from 6 months to 18 months.
-Usually this is a flat waiting period although some plans have tiered waiting periods due to the type of service.
+There is usually a waiting period for basic and major services anywhere from 6 months to 12 months.
+Usually, this is a flat waiting period although some plans have tiered waiting periods due to the type of service.

 There is a limit on the number of services, too.
 For example, you may be limited to only 2 cleanings per year when 3 could be more beneficial to you.